This is the Services guide.

 Psychotherapy to address a child's underlying mental health disorder;

-Skills Training to teach/reinforce behavioral and psychosocial skills developed and taught in psychotherapy;
+Skills Training to teach/reinforce behavioral and psychosocial skills developed and taught in psychotherapy.

 Behavioral Aide services to practice, repeat, reintroduce and master these skills.
+At this time, Accend does not provide Behavioral Aide services.
+All CTSS services are provided by MH Professionals or MH pracitioners.

 CTSS also includes Crisis Assistance services, described in more detail below to help the child, the child’s family and all providers of services to the child to successfully prepare for and prevent or respond to potential crises.